There's a new sense of excitement surrounding Alibaba Group Holding Limited (BABA) - The Dwinnex

-Alibaba Group Holding Limited (NYSE: BABA) closed the day trading at $84.47 up 1.99% from the previous closing price of $82.82.
-In other words, the price has increased by $+1.65 from its previous closing price.
-On the day, 24429632 shares were traded.
-BABA stock price reached its highest trading level at $84.64 during the session, while it also had its lowest trading level at $82.64.
+The closing price of Alibaba Group Holding Limited (NYSE: BABA) was $84.16 for the day, down -0.63% from the previous closing price of $84.69.
+In other words, the price has decreased by -$0.53 from its previous closing price.
+On the day, 11866542 shares were traded.
+BABA stock price reached its highest trading level at $85.28 during the session, while it also had its lowest trading level at $83.77.

 Sponsored